slinkp/inheritance_talk/slides.rst

 :data-y: r-2000
 :data-x: r0

-Okay, easy in that example.
+Easy to guess in that example.

 .. code:: python